Richiio/Task/README.md

 To install Answer as a service on an init-based unix or Linux system, copy the modified answer.sh file from $usr/bin into /etc/init.d/:

 ~~~
-cp $ORIENTDB_HOME/bin/orientdb.sh /etc/init.d/orientdb
+cp $usr/bin/orientdb.sh /etc/init.d/answer
-Once this is done, you can start and stop OrientDB using the service command:
+Once this is done, you can start and stop Answer using the service command:
 ~~~

 ~~~